-I want to address a common question I get on almost a daily basis: What website is better for Search Engine Optimization?
-Squarespace, WordPress, Showit, PhotoBiz, SmugMug?
+There are several web design platforms and content management systems used by many photographers.
+Choosing the right web design platform and content management system for your website is important for your search engine optimization (SEO).
+Photographers tend to use Squarespace, WordPress, Showit, PhotoBiz, SmugMug, Zenfolio, or Good Gallery as their web design platform.
+Which web design platform is best for SEO?
 Which of these is going to be the best platform to host my photography website that is going to yield the most significant SEO opportunities?
-There is not a definite answer to this question, but there are different things you might want to consider when trying to decide which platform to go with.
+Like most questions about SEO, it depends.
+There is not a definite answer to this question.
+However, there are different things you should consider when trying to decide which web design platform to use.

-First of all, it’s good to know that Google is “platform agnostic”—they don’t care what content management platform you’re using.
-Google’s algorithm will not change based on what site you are using.
+First of all, it’s good to know that Google is “platform agnostic.”
+Google does not care what content management system you’re using.
+Google’s algorithm will not change solely based on what site you are using.
 You will not receive better rankings due to being on WordPress over Squarespace or vice versa.
 What is important to Google is the structure of the site & the user experience.
-This means you’ll want to use a website that gives the best hierarchal structure in your creation, utilizes the best & the cleanest code, gives you the ability to adjust some aspects of the site (page titles, meta descriptions, alt text, canonical tags), as well as the ability to grow a site.
+This means you’ll want to use a website that gives the best hierarchical structure in your creation, utilizes the best & the cleanest code, gives you the ability to adjust some aspects of the site (page titles, meta descriptions, alt text, canonical tags), as well as the ability to grow a site.
 These things are all that go into the SEO of a website & this is what’s most important.

 WordPress is an open source platform.
 Being open source means you have access to the source code and install it on your web host.
 This flexibility allows for a ton of tools and features that can be created by developers to enhance the platform.
 This access also means it can easily break.